 The other type of assault that is punishable under Maryland law is assault in the second degree.
 Second degree assault is considered less serious than first degree assault, and as such is prosecuted as a misdemeanor rather than a felony.
 Any unwanted physical contact or the placing of a person in reasonable “fear of imminent bodily harm” is considered a second degree assault.
 In short, you can be charged with assault in the second degree even if the person’s actions do not result in physical injury to the victim.
 Per Section 3-203 of the Maryland Criminal Code, second-degree assault is punishable by up to ten years imprisonment.

 While less serious, second degree assault is not to be taken lightly, and it is invaluable to have an experienced Maryland assault lawyer as legal counsel.
 Such an attorney will be able to determine if there are any affirmative defenses that are applicable to your case, and will scrutinize the evidence that law enforcement has obtained and that which the prosecution seeks to introduce against you.
-More information regarding assault in Maryland can be found by visiting the following page.

 While the crime of domestic violence is not explicitly codified under the Maryland Criminal Code, a number of different types of criminal conduct can be considered domestic violence.
 Crimes such as assault (Sections 3-202 – 3-203), stalking (Section 3-802), harassment (Section 3-803), and sexual offenses (Sections 3-303 – 3-324) can all be considered a crime of domestic violence depending upon the specific circumstances of the situation.
 These crimes entail serious penalties, and can jeopardize your freedom and livelihood.
 Moreover, a conviction for a crime of domestic violence carries a stigma that can be debilitating with respect to personal and professional relationships.

 It is especially important to retain a lawyer well versed in handling domestic violence cases if you have been charged with violating a protective order or a peace order.
 Being able to construct a credible defense in such a situation necessitates an attorney with specific knowledge of how domestic violence is treated in the Maryland criminal justice system.
-More information on domestic violence charges in Maryland is available here.

 Possession, distribution, and sale of controlled dangerous substances are enterprises that can result in stiff legal penalties including fines, incarceration, and other collateral consequences.
 If you are facing such charges, it is valuable to retain a Maryland drug lawyer for a variety of reasons.
 First and foremost, investigative agencies and prosecutors have access to a tremendous amount of resources, and will employ all available means if they are seeking a conviction.
 Thus, having experienced legal counsel at your side throughout the entirety of the criminal case will ensure that there is a “level playing field” so to speak.
 Secondly, such an attorney will be well versed in the tactics utilized by law enforcement that led to your arrest.
 This is important, because law enforcement personnel must conform to a certain standard of behavior that is consistent with your constitutional rights.
 Depending upon the circumstances, the evidence that is necessary to convict you of a drug crime may have been acquired in a manner inconsistent with the protections afforded to you under the law.
 Maryland drug lawyer Seth Okin will be able to assess the facts of your case and determine the most appropriate and viable defense strategy specific to your individualized circumstances.

 One of the most common drug charges in the state of Maryland is misdemeanor possession.
 As defined under Section 5-601 of the Maryland Criminal Code, a person will be guilty of a misdemeanor if he or she “possess[es] or administer[s] to another a controlled dangerous substance, unless obtained directly or by prescription or order from an authorized provider acting in the course of professional practice” or “obtain[s] or attempt[s] to obtain a controlled dangerous substance, or procure[s] or attempt[s] to procure the administration of a controlled dangerous substance” through certain means (see Section 5-601(a)(2)).
 The state typically offers a diversion program for a misdemeanor possession charge, whereby an individual agrees to drug education classes in return for full dismissal of the criminal charge that he or she is facing.
 However, such an option may not always be available.
 This reaffirms the fact that it is important to speak with an experienced lawyer if you are facing such charges.
-More information on drug crimes, including felony offenses, can be found by visiting the following page.

 The decision to drink-and-drive is one that can be costly, not only for the driver, but also for other individuals on the road.
 As such, law enforcement personnel in the state of Maryland are vigilant in watching out for drivers who are under the influence.
 They will not hesitate to pull an individual over if they have the reasonable articulable suspicion that such person has been drinking.
 If you have been arrested for a DUI or DWI, it is normal to have questions and concerns.
 You may be uncertain about the legal penalties that can be levied against you and the status of your driving privileges.
 In such a situation, an experienced attorney like Seth Okin can be invaluable.
 Mr. Okin has represented numerous individuals implicated by DUI and DWI charges, and has an intimate understanding of how such cases are handled in the Maryland criminal justice system.

 DUI and DWI penalties vary significantly depending upon whether or not it is your first or subsequent offense.
 The maximum penalty for a first conviction includes incarceration of up to one year, and/or a fine not to exceed $1,000.
 By contrast, if a person is convicted for a third offense, he or she will be facing a three year period of imprisonment, and/or a fine of $3,000.
 Moreover, a person arrested for DUI or DWI will have to contend with the revocation of driving privileges.
-For a more detailed description of DUI and DWI, including penalties, administrative hearings, ignition interlock devices, and more, please visit the following page.

 Mr. Okin understands that the penalties and stigma of a DUI or DWI have the potential to seriously jeopardize a person’s livelihood.
 As such, he is committed to obtaining the best possible result for his clients, given the particular circumstances of the individual case.
 Contact Seth Okin today for a free initial consultation of your case.
 He is ready and willing to protect your rights and shoulder the burden of navigating the often complicated and unforgiving criminal justice system.